 - A – Straight staircase.
 Simplest and cheapest staircase to install a straight stair lift.

-- B & C – Straight staircase with a turn.
-Requires a bridging platform which can only be considered if suitable for the individual user.
-Alternatively a curved stairlift would be the preferred option.
+- B – Straight staircase with a single step.
+Assumes user can manage last single step or requires a bridging platform which can only be considered if suitable for the individual user.
+Bridging platforms are less popular these days and some companies will not even consider them under health and safety.
+A curved stairlift would be the preferred option.

 - D – Split staircase.
 It's possible to fit 2 straight stairlifts to a split staircase providing the user is able to maneuver between the 2 stair lifts.
 Alternatively a curved stairlift would be the preferred option.